Nutrition research and education

-Research forms a key element in the decisions made around human health.
+Research forms a key element in the decisions made to achieve human health.

-Graduates can choose to work in research and may gain employment with government and non-government organisations interested in how best to improve health.
+Graduates can choose to work in research at universities or other research institutes and may gain employment with government and non-government organisations e.g. The Heart Foundation or The Cancer Council Australia, interested in how best to improve health.

 Graduates wanting to further their qualifications can elect to do an honours degree.
 This can lead onto a Masters by Research or PhD.